codebuddies/greetbot/README.md

 # greetbot
-greetbot is a Slack app built with [ExpressJS](https://expressjs.com/) to be used with the [Codebuddies](https://www.codebuddies.org) open Slack community. greetbot helps us welcome and onboard new members and provide valuable coding resources.
+greetbot is a Slack app built with [ExpressJS](https://expressjs.com/) to be used with the [Codebuddies](https://www.codebuddies.org) open Slack community.
+Greetbot helps us welcome and onboard new members and provide valuable coding resources.

 ## Contributing
 ### Code of Conduct